akazukin5151/approportionment/README.md

 ### WebUI

-- Split up voronoi from voter scatter to separate setting
 - Invert colorscheme
 - consider running simulation as soon as any setting is changed, alternatively make the run button red if there are un-ran changes
 - Sticky table headers on scroll